GerHobbelt/owl/doc/intro.md

 ## Installation

+If you just built ol, you can use it from wherever convenient.
+Usually it is convenient to put such binaries to your home directory under bin/ -directory.

 You can install owl and the manual pages with #{sudo make install} after building the sources or a release tarball.

-Alternatively you can just build ol and copy it somewhere convenient.

 ## Testing Operation